 Each serving gives you 150mg of caffeine, which is low until you consider what else goes into it.
 A slew of natural ingredients, like 300mg of red beet and 100mg of Rhodiola Rosea combined with some more standard ingredients like 1000mg of creatine, 6000mg of l-citrulline and 500mg of l-carnadine keep you fully energised and fatigue free, whilst 200mg of l-theanine gives you crystal clear focus on your training.

 The feeling you get from 4Gauge is fantastic.
-You are energetic without being jittery, focussed without tunnel vision, able to push yourself hard whilst staying completely safe.
+You are energetic without being jittery, focused without tunnel vision, able to push yourself hard whilst staying completely safe.
+I love it.